-The full governing body meets at least once a term.
+MEETINGS: The full governing body meets once a half-term.
+Please see the information section below for a list of this year's meeting dates.
+Other meetings are held by the Finance Committee and, when needed, by Working Parties.
 Governors are only too happy to discuss their role with parents and listen to suggestions, comments and concerns.

-It is important that parents are informed about the governors’ work and decisions.
+MINUTES: It is important that parents are informed about the governors’ work and decisions.
 Therefore governing body minutes are available to view, on request, from the school office.
-Full meetings of the governing body are open to parents to observe.
-The dates for Governing Body Meetings for 2019-20 are, 24th September, 4th December, 21st January, 25th March, 12th May and 8th July.

-Please use the link Stretham Community Primary School - Schools Financial Benchmarking - GOV.UK (schools-financial-benchmarking.service.gov.uk) to find out more about the school's spending.
-You can use this page to look at expenditure on a variety of items, including staff, premises and bills.
+FINANCIAL BENCHMARKING: To find out more about the school's spending, please visit the Government's Schools Financial Benchmarking Service (click on the GOV.UK icon).
+You can use this to look at expenditure on a variety of items including staff, premises and bills.

 There are no employees at Stretham Community Primary School with a gross annual salary of £100,000 or more.